Updated May 8th, 2026

 This update modernizes a 50-year-old civil rights law to address the modern digital landscape.
 It is the primary driver for the private sector, applying to any organization that receives federal financial assistance, including Medicare and Medicaid reimbursements.

-• The 2026 Deadline: Organizations with 15 or more employees must ensure their websites, mobile apps, and kiosks are fully compliant by May 11, 2026.
+Organizations with 15 or more employees must ensure their websites, mobile apps, and kiosks are fully compliant by May 11, 2027.
+Organizations with fewer than 15 employees must comply by May 10, 2028.
+These requirements make accessibility an essential consideration in healthcare mobile app development, not just website governance.

 • The Stakes: Non-compliance isn’t just a user experience issue; it’s a legal one.
 Failing to meet this deadline puts your federal funding at risk and leaves your organization vulnerable to federal audits and private litigation.